 The list shows the number of alerts raised that contain each indicator.

-- Look for the top volume indicators; filter by one and review by user to find users who experienced the highest number of these indicators.
+- Look for the top volume indicators; filter by an indicator and review by user to find users who experienced the highest number of these indicators.

 - In general, you can ignore time-based alerts (for example, Abnormal Logon Time) as these are very common.
 However, they provide good context when combined with higher interest indicators.